Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 This capability enables you to let the robot play some kind of sound often at full volume so that you can find it.

 Useful if you've completely lost track of where that thing went.
-It's usually below the couch
+It's usually below the couch.

+## MapResetCapability <a id="MapResetCapability"></a>

+This capability enables you to reset the current map.

 ## MapSegmentEditCapability <a id="MapSegmentEditCapability"></a>